viant/datly/README.md

 ) Features ON Features.USER_ID = Products.USER_ID AND 1=1
 ```

-Note that in the example above Products, Flights and Vendor represents previous state, Acl defines access-control list,
+In the example above Products, Flights and Vendor represents previous state, Acl defines access-control list,
-and Features application feature activator in the application.
+and Features represents feature activator in the UI application.

 While Datly in autonomous mode purely uses a meta-driven approach, custom Datly allows blending Go-developed code into rules.
 As opposed to the purely meta-driven approach, Datly allows both modes to be debugged and troubleshooted with traditional debuggers.